Kiwi shoppers ahead of usual last-minute Christmas rush: survey

 Of the people surveyed, just 10 per cent said they would frantically be buying presents just a week before the big day and one per cent said they were waiting until Christmas Eve to get the job done.

-Forty per cent of people said they would spend between $25 and $50 on each gift and one third of people said they would spend between $200 and $500 in total on Christmas shopping.
+Forty per cent of people said they would spend between $25 and $50 on each gift and a third of people said they would spend between $200 and $500 in total on Christmas shopping.

 Most people said they found buying for children the easiest - and spend the most on them, with electronics at the top of the wish-list for most.